josemamira/uapop/README.md

 [<img src="screen.png">](https://josemamira.github.io/uapop/maplibre)

 This project aims to show some examples of using the Wallapop REST API to generate web maps using [MapLibre GL JS](https://github.com/maplibre/maplibre-gl-js).
+As a professor at the University of Alicante (that's why it's called UApop), I wanted to show the benefits of using geographic information technologies applied to webgis.
+This project aims to encourage students to use these tools.
 It also includes some Python utilities to convert API requests into formats such as Excel (XLS), CSV, GeoJSON or LibreOffice Calc (ODS).

 ### DEMOS